cloudmesh-community/book/chapters/class/e516-syllabus-nodates.md

 The classes CSCI B-649 I524 are the same as E516 but are offered within different departments:

-* CSCI B-649 Cloud COmputing is the same as E516 but for computer science students.
+* CSCI B-649 Cloud Computing is the same as E516 but for computer science students.
 * I524 is the same as E516 but for Data Engineering Students

 ### What is E616?